Azure/Cloud-Native/website/blog/2022-09-13/index.md

     scopes:
     - orders-processor
     ```
-    Note that we used the name pubsub-servicebus which should match the name of Pub/Sub componenet we've used in the `ExternalOrdersController.cs` controller on the action method attribute `Topic`.
-As well we have set the metadata key/value to allow us to connect to Azure Service Bus Topic.
+    Note that we used the name `pubsub-servicebus` which should match the name of Pub/Sub componenet we've used ealier in the `ExternalOrdersController.cs` controller on the action method with the attribute `Topic`.
+As well we have set the metadata (key/value) to allow us to connect to Azure Service Bus topic.
 You need to replace the `connectionString` value with your Service Bus connection string.
 For full metadata specs, you can [check this page](https://docs.dapr.io/reference/components-reference/supported-pubsub/setup-azure-servicebus/).

     :::warning
         The above example uses secrets as plain strings.
-It is recommended to use a secret store for the secretsm we will be doing this when publish application to Azure Container App.
+It is recommended to use a secret store for the secrets, we will be doing this when we publish the app to Azure Container Apps.
 Don't check in connection string to source control by mistake!
     :::

-    Note about The `Scopes` property: By default, all Dapr-enabled container apps within the same environment will load the full set of deployed components.
+    Note about The `Scopes` property: By default, all Dapr enabled container apps within the same environment will load the full set of deployed components.
 By adding scopes to a component, you tell the Dapr sidecars for each respective container app which components to load at runtime.
 Using scopes is recommended for production workloads.
     In our case, we have set the scopes to read `orders-processor` as this will be the application that needs access to Azure Service Bus.

 ### 5. Running Dapr application locally and test end to end